Install empiricaldist if we don't already have it

 Chess Rankings#

-I collected data from Chess.com, which is a popular internet chess server that hosts individual games and tournaments for players from all over the world.
+If the distribution of chess skill is lognormal, and if Elo scores quantify this skill, we expect the distribution of Elo scores to be lognormal.
+To find out, I collected data from Chess.com, which is a popular internet chess server that hosts individual games and tournaments for players from all over the world.
 Their leader board shows the distribution of Elo ratings for almost six million players who have used their service.
 The following figure shows the distribution of these scores on a log scale, along with a lognormal model.

 chess = pd.read_csv("chess_elo_ratings.csv")